lendway/lendway.github.io/Teaching.md

 _"Citizenship is not just what passport you hold or where you were born.
 Citizenship also means equal membership in a self-governing political community.
 We will explore some of the many debates about this ideal: Who is (or ought to be) included in citizenship?
 Who gets to decide?
 What responsibilities come with citizenship?
 Is citizenship analogous to being a friend, a family member, a business partner?
 How have people excluded from citizenship fought for, and sometimes won, inclusion?
 These debates have a long history, featuring in some of the earliest recorded philosophy and literature but also animating current political debates in the United States and elsewhere."_

-**Introduction to American Politics and Policy (Spring 2026)** <br />
-Instructors: Adam Bonica and Hakeem Jefferson

-_``American democracy faces a series of unprecedented challenges.
-This course will identify the greatest areas of weakness in the American political system, make sense of the most pressing threats facing democracy, and contemplate how democracy can be strengthened.
-With this them - in defense of democracy - in mind, we will examine several questions: What guiding principles, norms, and institutions organize and structure American politics, and how do they affect the health and effectiveness of American democracy?
-What do patterns of political participation and representation in the United States tell us about the health of our democracy?
-How do partisan and social identities breed hostility and antagonism among the mass public?
-How does information from the media and other sources advance or frustrate democratic outcomes?
-What does increased violence - political, racially motivated, or otherwise - reveal about the trajectory of democracy in the United States?
-This is a course built on the science of politics, and our aim is to bring the scientific study of politics to bear on these pressing questions.''_

 -----------------------------------------------------------------------------------------------------

 Teaching at Yale University: